@typia/website

 Object (additional tags)

-Object (template literal types)
+Object (template literal)

 Object (dynamic properties)